Draft Meeting Minutes for August 14, 2023

-Field Manager Pepin still sees the need to repair a washout, and the homeowner at 12590 Vittoria Way has been contacted twice.
+Field Manager Pepin still sees the need to repair a washout behind the home at 12590 Vittoria Way, and the homeowner has been contacted twice.
 He stated that the CDD may need to address the washouts on Lakes 5, 6, 7 & 9 this fall.
-He also has seen more sand on Palomino, and he recommended that the Board address the issue with sod.
+He also has seen more sand along the berm on Palomino Road, and he recommended that the Board address the issue with sod.

-On MOTION by Supervisor Pattee, seconded by Chair Dickey, with all in favor, the Board approved placing 30 to 40 pallets of sod in the sandy areas on Palomino, not to exceed $120 per pallet.
+On MOTION by Supervisor Pattee, seconded by Chair Dickey, with all in favor, the Board approved placing 30 to 40 pallets of sod in the sandy areas on Palomino Road, not to exceed $120 per pallet.

 B. Follow-Up Items